Cloud-based EHR:

 Carter Clinic

 The Carter Clinic is a behavioral health clinic group in Raleigh, North Carolina, that treats behavioral health problems, mental illness, dementia, and substance abuse disorders.
-The Clinic needed an electronic health records solution that would facilitate prescriptions for controlled substances, simplify document management, and enable clinicians to provide telehealth services.
-Practice Fusion became their cloud-based EHR of choice because it is highly customizable, can be easily integrated with other systems like the controlled substance database, and has great customer support.
+The Clinic needed an electronic health records solution that would facilitate prescriptions for controlled substances, simplify document management, and enable clinicians to provide telehealth services, leading to better patient outcomes.
+Practice Fusion became their cloud-based EHR of choice because it is highly customizable, can be easily integrated with other systems like practice management software, revenue cycle management system, or the controlled substance database, and has great customer support.
+Ojinga Harrison, MD, President and Medical Director at The Carter Clinic, says that the clinic wouldn’t achieve so much growth and patient engagement without the Practice Fusion software.

 A Kansas school district

 The school district was having difficulty with ensuring the compliance of their student medical information management with the state health guidelines and CDC.
-To overcome this issue, school authorities adopted HIPAA compliant cloud-based EduHealth software and customized some of its features, such as a user-friendly interface, active directory log-in, gifted student health tracking, emergency reporting, and chart visits.
-The customized version of the EduHealth school EHR software helped the school district to streamline and manage student health data by integrating perfectly with the existing Student Information System and storing all the patient data safely in the cloud.
+To overcome this issue, school authorities adopted HIPAA compliant cloud-based EduHealth software and customized some of its features, such as a user-friendly interface, active directory log-in, gifted student health tracking, emergency reporting, and visit notes templates.
+The customized version of the EduHealth school EHR software helped the school district to streamline and manage student health data by integrating perfectly with the existing Student Information System and storing all the patient data safely in the cloud while ensuring HIPAA compliance.

 CareCloud